estevamteixeira/NSAtleePD/_book/index.md

 **Note**: Previous editions of this report can be found on the [RCP](http://rcp.nshealth.ca/publications/nsapd-report-indicators-2010-2019) web site.

-Inspired by the Free and Open Source Software movement ([FOSS](https://en.unesco.org/freeandopensourcesoftware)), the code and prose underlying this report are open, ensuring that the content is reproducible, transparent, and accessible
+Inspired by the Free and Open Source Software movement ([FOSS](https://en.unesco.org/freeandopensourcesoftware)), the code and prose underlying this report are open, ensuring that the content is reproducible, transparent, and accessible.

 Hosting the source code on [GitHub](https://github.com/estevamteixeira/NSAtleePD/) allows anyone to interact with the project by opening issues or contributing new content and typo fixes for the benefit of everyone.

 [![](https://img.shields.io/github/stars/estevamteixeira/NSAtleePD?style=for-the-badge)](https://github.com/estevamteixeira/NSAtleePD)